shenwei356/csvtk/doc/docs/usage.md

 **Attention**

+1. By default, csvtk assumes input files have header row, if not, switch flag `-H` on.
+2. By default, csvtk handles CSV files, use flag `-t` for tab-delimited files.
+3. Column names better be unique.
+4. By default, lines starting with `#` will be ignored, if the header row starts with `#`, please assign flag `-C` another rare symbol, e.g. `$`.
+5. Do not mix use field (column) numbers and names to specify columns to operate.
-1. The CSV parser requires all the lines have same number of fields/columns.
+6. The CSV parser requires all the lines have same numbers of fields/columns.
     Even lines with spaces will cause error.
-    Use '-I/--ignore-illegal-row' to skip these lines if neccessary.
+    Use `-I/--ignore-illegal-row` to skip these lines if neccessary.
-    You can also use 'csvtk fix' to fix files with different numbers of columns in rows.
+    You can also use "csvtk fix" to fix files with different numbers of columns in rows.
-2. By default, csvtk thinks your files have header row, if not, switch flag "-H" on.
-3. Column names better be unique.
-4. By default, lines starting with "#" will be ignored, if the header row starts with "#", please assign flag "-C" another rare symbol, e.g. '$'.
-5. By default, csvtk handles CSV files, use flag "-t" for tab-delimited files.
-6. If double quotes exist in fields, use flag "-l".
-7. Do not mix use field (column) numbers and names.
+7. If double-quotes exist in fields not enclosed with double-quotes, e.g.,

+        x,a "b" c,1

+    It would report error:

+        bare `"` in non-quoted-field.

+    Please switch on the flag `-l` or use `csvtk fix-quotes` to fix it.

+8. If somes fields have only a double-quote eighter in the beginning or in the end, e.g.,

+        x,d "e","a" b c,1

+    It would report error:

+        extraneous or missing " in quoted-field

+    Please use `csvtk fix-quotes` to fix it, and use `csvtk del-quotes` to reset to the original format as needed.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->